Introduction to Preoperative Screening

 Assessment of Cardiovascular and Pulmonary Risk from History

 The most frequent cause of nonsurgical perioperative morbidity and mortality is acute myocardial infarction.
 The history is the best method of risk assessment.
 The American College of Cardiology and the American Hospital Association have published guidelines for perioperative cardiovascular evaluation based upon three factors: clinical predictors, functional capacity, and surgery-specific risks.

 Determine whether your patient has angina and if so, find the frequency, precipitating factors, and response to rest and nitroglycerin.
-Especially, worrisome are increasing occurrence at ...
+Especially, worrisome ...